Fisherman-s-Friend/text-tutor/README.md

 ## Installation Instructions

+- Step 0: Create a folder on your machine.
+Navigate into this folder using the command prompt, then clone this repository by running "git clone https://github.com/Fisherman-s-Friend/text-tutor.git"
 - Step 1: Download and install OLLaMa (https://ollama.com/download).
   - Step 1a: Open the command prompt and type "ollama run mistral" or "ollama pull mistal" in order to pull the mistral model to your machine.
 - Step 2: Download and install PostgreSQL (https://www.postgresql.org/download/).
   - Step 2a: Keep the master password you are prompted to set in mind.
   - Step 2b: Create an empty database and keep the name in mind.
 - Step 3: Write these two strings - the master password and the database name - into the "server.py" file (rows 15 & 16), in the folder "flask-server".
-- Step 4: Start the application by running "main.py".
+- Step 4: Go back to the command prompt and navigate to the cloned directory.
+Start the application by running "main.py".
 This will automatically install all the dependencies, establish a connection to both the database and OLLaMa and open up the application in your browser.

 ## Usage Instructions